meditationstuff/protocol_1/index.md

 * You might simply ask, what are all the options/&#8203;affordances, here, and which might be good right now to pick?
 * Intuition!
 Feeling!
 Body!
 You can ask the questions with the body, the mind, or the bodymind, or anything, or everything.
 And you can listen/&#8203;feel for answers with the body, the mind, or the bodymind, or anything, or everything.
 * A bit of a ramble: The second-most-minimal way to barely-there "do the meta protocol," the maybe almost least likely to jam or grind, is to maybe give yourself space and time to let what happened to have happen, a sort of liminal retrospective.
 And maybe the most minimal thing to do is to "fully and completely release the container while maintaining the context for just a little longer," so not even a liminal retrospective but just a liminal space, a little bit of time and space, between meditation and lost in life.
 So, not jumping into things right after meditation, but nor sort of letting meditation linger and then jumping into things.
 Just kind of a "release meditation [not that you were holding on to anything!!!] but don't get up / walk away," immediately, just yet...
 Let things recombobulate a bit, let the system come to its own conclusions.
 This could even be as long as half again the time you spent meditating, or even as long again as the whole length of time you were meditating, or just five minutes, etc. [Not to reify meditation(tm) as something crisp and thing-like!!!]
 (All of this might sort of naturally happen, too, sort of near the end of meditation proper, in any case.)
+* The meta protocol as "a thing" that "you do" can be distancing, separating, anti-nondual, as it where.
+Again, the lightest, most minimal version, with a feather or even less, and even better the mere idea of it or whisps of it spontaneously, liminally arising, and so on, until it undoes itself, eats itself with no remainder, and so on[, and on].

 **(1) Interleaved or Retrospective Evaluation of Happening and Doing**